neilgee/slicknav-menu/readme.txt

  - Option to add in a search field at the bottom of the menu

+ - Options to change the opening and closing symbols

  Demo - http://wpbeaches.com

  Please note that SlickNav is the work of Josh Cope, he is not responsible for the working or support of this plugin.